-A major figure in the recording industry for many years will visit E-Media/CCM October 4 and 5.
-The special guest is Larry Hamby, a 1973 graduate of the E-Media (formerly broadcasting) program.
+A major figure in the recording industry for many years visited E-Media/CCM on October 4 and 5, 2012.
+The special guest was Larry Hamby, a 1973 graduate of the E-Media (formerly broadcasting) program.

 The list of artists Hamby has worked with reads like a “Who’s Who” of recording greats.
 These include John Denver, Bob Dylan, Kenny Rogers, the Carpenters, Moody Blues, Michael Jackson, Heart, REO Speedwagon, Cheap Trick, Willie Nelson, George Winston, Etta James, Yo Yo Ma, and Joshua Bell.
 He has also signed many artists, such as Mary Chapin Carpenter, Imogen Heap, and Sharon Isbin.